ARMmbed/mbed-os-tools/README.md

 # Installation from Python sources
 Prerequisites: you need to have Python 2.7.x installed on your system.

-To install mbed-host-tests module clone mbed-host-tests repository:
+To install the mbed-host-tests module clone the mbed-host-tests repository:
 ```
 $ git clone <link-to-mbed-ls-repo>
 ```
-and change directory to mbed-host-tests repository directory:
+and change the directory to the mbed-host-tests repository directory:
 ```
 $ cd mbed-host-tests
 ```
-Now you are ready to install mbed-host-tests module.
+Now you are ready to install the mbed-host-tests module.
 ```
 $ python setup.py install
 ```
-Note: On Linux if you have problem with permissions please try to use ```sudo```:
+Note: On Linux if you have a problem with permissions please try to use ```sudo```:
 ```
 $ sudo python setup.py install
 ```
-To test if your installation succeeded you can use Python interpreter and import ```mbed_host_tests``` to check if module is correctly installed:
+To test if your installation succeeded you can use the Python interpreter and import ```mbed_host_tests``` to check if the module is correctly installed:
 ```
 $ python
 Python 2.7.8 (default, Jun 30 2014, 16:03:49) [MSC v.1500 32 bit (Intel)] on win32